• Health

 MRI Images Showing Fat Inside Muscle Tissue

-The scan reflects intramuscular fat, a condition where fat builds up between and within muscle fibers.
+The scan shows intramuscular fat, a condition in which fat accumulates between and within muscle fibers.
 This isn’t visible from the outside, yet it can quietly change how muscles function.

 Dr. Zehra Akkaya, a researcher and consultant in the Clinical and Translational Musculoskeletal Imaging Research group at the University of California, San Francisco, described the participant’s eating pattern clearly: